-Single-family detached areas include housing units contained in stand-alone structures on individual lots.
-This is the predominant land use in North Aurora and includes original housing from the mid-1900s, contemporary housing developed over the past few decades, and future residential areas that represent the opportunity to accommodate new population growth.
+Single-family detached areas includes housing units contained in stand-alone structures on individual lots.
+This is the predominant land use in North Aurora, and includes original housing from the mid 1900's, contemporary housing developed over the past few decades, and future residential areas that represent the opportunity to accommodate new population growth.